exercism/elm/README.md

  - All the tests for xElm exercises can be run from the top level of the repo with `bin/build.sh`.
 Please run this command before submitting your PR.

- - If you are submitting a new exercise, be sure to add it to the appropriate place in `config.json`.
+ - If you are submitting a new exercise, be sure to add it to the appropriate place in `config.json` and `elm-package.json` files.
 Also, please run `bin/fetch-configlet && bin/configlet` to ensure the exercise is configured correctly.

 ## License